hamorillo/FastAiMLDocker/README.md

 **/notebooks/courses/ml1/data/bulldozers**

-You can do it with a cURL in the terminal of the docker container.
+You can do it with a cURL in the terminal of the docker container ```docker exec -it <containerId>  bash```.
 (Don't forget to accept the terms & conditions in Kaggle web to retrive the cURL).
 When you have the dataset downloaded, just unzip it in the previous folder.